 For the love of curse words

-(Warning: This article contains graphic language (curse words).
+(Warning: This article contains graphic language (curse words: Spanish curse words, Italian curse words, French curse words…you get the point).
 If you don’t like it, well…you know what to do.)

 I work in a manual labor industry.
 I started off as a laborer and now manage projects.
 Men in my line of work have always cursed like sailors, but I started my career working with timber fallers and I can make an old sailor blush.
 Seriously.
 It’s a talent.